 From about the age of 8-10 years children’s teeth and mouths have developed to a point that they can normally accommodate an adult sized brush head as well as the additional power that they bring.

 By the time they hit their teenage years an adult toothbrush is certainly perfectly acceptable.
-They can too use the brush heads that come with firmer bristles and need not stick to soft brush heads, with that said there are many dental professionals who will still encourage the use of the softer brush heads.
+They can also use the brush heads that come with firmer bristles and need not stick to soft brush heads, with that said there are many dental professionals who will still encourage the use of the softer brush heads.

 Buying Online: What’s the Cheapest Option?